Erin Brockovich

 Film and Law Event

-Erin is a single mother raising three children on her own.
-Hired by a law firm after taking a chance on herself, she stumbles upon an old case file and decides, once again on her own, to build a case for a class-action lawsuit on behalf of all the victims of a massive environmental disaster.
+Erin is a single mother of three.
+Hired—already by a stroke of luck—at a law firm, she discovers an old case file and decides, once again on her own, to build a case for a class-action lawsuit on behalf of all the victims of a massive pollution incident.

-This film is, of course, the story of an American myth: the idea that sheer determination can take you anywhere in society.
-But it is also an excellent description of the American class action procedure.
-It also serves as an excellent basis for discussing the differences with the “French-style class action.”
+This film is, of course, the story of an American myth: the idea that sheer willpower can achieve anything when it comes to advancing in society.
+But it is also an excellent depiction of the American class-action procedure.
+It serves as an excellent basis for discussion, as well, on the differences between this and the “French-style class action.”

 Speaker: Malo DEPINCÉ